Q+A (Australian talk show)

-In July 2022, ABC announced that Stan Grant will permanently host the show from 1 August.

 History

-The program was created by founding executive producer Peter McEvoy (EP 2008-2019).
-Q+A premiered on Thursday, 22 May 2008, at 9:30 pm on ABC TV.
-Q+A was presented by Tony Jones from 2008 to 2019.
+Q+A was created as Q&A by founding executive producer Peter McEvoy, Presented by Tony Jones, the show premiered on Thursday, 22 May 2008, at 9:35 pm on ABC TV, featuring a solo appearance by prime minister Kevin Rudd.
+From the following week, it adopted a regular format of panellists, generally comprising politicians and three additional people representing various sectors of society and occupations.

-In 2010, Q+A moved to Monday nights and aired a full season of 40 episodes.
+In 2010, Q&A moved to Monday nights and aired a full season of 40 episodes.
 From 26 April 2010, Q+A introduced a Twitter feed; selected tweets discussing Q+A live started to be displayed on screen.
-Virginia Trioli, Annabel Crabb, Julia Baird, Tom Ballard and Jeremy Fernandez filled in for Jones while he was on leave.

-From October 2010, Q+A was also simulcast live on ABC News, allowing it to be viewed live across the country.
+From October 2010, Q+A was simulcast live on ABC News, allowing it to be viewed live across the country.
 In March 2015, ABC News ceased simulcast of Q+A.

 In August 2015, following the Zaky Mallah incident, the ABC moved the show from its entertainment division to the news division, which would subject it to more oversight and stricter guidelines.

+Q&A was presented by Tony Jones and produced by Peter McEvoy from its inception until 2019.
+Virginia Trioli, Annabel Crabb, Julia Baird, Tom Ballard, and Jeremy Fernandez filled in for Jones while he was on leave.